Frequently Asked Questions

 Can I submit my CLT score instead of the SAT?

 Yes, CLT scores are accepted.
-CLT, ACT, or SAT scores are optional in the application to the college, although they can certainly help your candidacy for acceptance.
+CLT, ACT, and SAT scores are all accepted.

 Can I study a trade only?